The Best Places to Travel Alone in Australia

 From Alice Springs to Ayers Rock

-A first stop could be the Rim Walk in Kings Canyon, with one night at the Kings Canyon Resort and then drive further to Ayers Rock for two more nights.
-On this post, you can read about my tips for driving to Uluru.
+A first stop could be the Rim Walk in Kings Canyon, one night at the Kings Canyon Resort and then drive further to Ayers Rock for two more nights.
+In this post, you can read about my tips for driving to Uluru.

 My tip: plan four days for the Solo Road Trip To Uluru.

 A Solo Trip from Perth to Margaret River

 After visiting Perth Alone, 300km south of the city, lies one of Australia’s most surprising regions for Food and Wine.
 It’s a pleasant and comfortable highway drive to get there.
 You will need a car to explore the area between Margaret River, Busselton and the Geographe Bay region.

 My tip: Add an extra 200-300 km and travel to Walpole, Denmark and further south to Albany to visit the wild coastal landscapes and see the famous Tall Trees.